vosaul/status.im/source/build_status/desktop_troubleshooting.md

 ### I see a blank screen on Startup.
 How do I fix it?

-On a mac, quit Status, then go to ~/Library/Application Support/ and delete any Status directories.
-Delete the app in ~/Application.
-Then reinstall.
+* On a Mac: quit Status, then go to ~/Library/Application Support/ and delete any Status directories.
+Delete the app in ~/Applications.
+Then download from the nightlies page and reinstall.

 On linux, you should have gnomekeyring package installed to make keychain working. `libgnome-keyring0.so` should be available.  gnome-keyring requires additionally package `libgnome-keyring0` installed on linux system.
 As alternative currently we also support kWallet keychain, but gnome-keyring was tested more.